 Well, we do.
 Cell (mobile) coverage is very patchy throughout the National Parks.
 We found it incredibly frustrating to plan our trip, find accommodation and research activities without mobile reception.

 For this reason we strongly recommend you take hard copies of any guide books, maps, hiking guides or books you may need during your trip.
-We highly recommend Your Guide to the National Parks: The Complete Guide to all 59 National Parks (Second edition).
+We highly recommend this book:

 Total trip cost: $6,435 USD / $184 USD per day